louisD123/EPL-predictions-using-FM24-attributes/README.md

 ## Motivation

 1. Primarily meant as a learning experience for building more professional and well-structured data science projects.

-2. From a sports betting perspective it is very interesting to explore the predictive power of video game stats and how they compare to market odds.
+2. From a sports analytics perspective, it also explores an interesting question:
+How predictive are Football Manager (FM24) player attributes compared to real betting market odds?

 <details>
-  <summary> More on Sports betting market efficiency </summary>
+  <summary> More on sports betting market efficiency </summary>
 </details>

 ## Tech used
-python, SQL, PostgreSQL
+python, pandas, Streamlit, SQL, PostgreSQL

 ## Current work

 - Toy pgsql ETL pipelines using small, manually collected data and free APIs.
 - Feature engineering experiments (PCA-reduced features vs. raw averages vs. hybrid representations)
-- Model training/testing
+- Model training/testing.
+Variable importance.
 - *Static* model dashboard deployment using Streamline